jagrvargen/holbertonschool-low_level_programming/0x19-hash_tables/README.md

 3. 3-hash_table_set.c - A function that adds an element to the hash table.

 4. 4-hash_table_get.c - A function that retrieves a value associated with a key.

+5. 5-hash_table_print.c - A function that prints a hash table.

+6. 6-hash_table_delete.c - A function that deletes a hash table.